22 Examples Of Body Language Attraction

 Men Body Language Attraction

 Men have their way of showing attraction to a woman.
 Generally, men’s body language involves preening gestures and showing off—typically to encourage the idea of masculinity and strength.
-Men’s body language attraction indicators also include gestures and movements that are very suggestive of what it is that they hope to happen with the woman in question—namely, the desire to remove space or obstacles in the way of a closer, more intimate connection.
+A man's body language attraction indicators also include gestures and movements that are very suggestive of what it is that they hope to happen with the woman in question—namely, the desire to remove space or obstacles in the way of a closer, more intimate connection.
+The following are explicit ways men's body language can show signals of attraction:

 Like women, men are likely to show off their virility when they are attracted to a woman.
 They may stand up straight, square off their shoulders, and plant their feet slightly more than shoulder-width apart.
 This open but dominant stance shows off their body and shows their confidence in their sexual prowess.
 They may also open their hands and show their palms in invitation.
 It does not take a dating coach or body language expert to recognize that a man in this stance is interested in the person he is talking to or looking at.

-Men will frequently raise their eyebrows when they are attracted to someone.
+Body language in men can come in the form of raised eyebrows.
+Frequently, men raise their eyebrows when they are attracted to the opposite sex.
 It is typically seen as a sort of invitation to more interaction, or a suggestion of something more to come after the official date.
 If you pay attention, you may see a slow raising of a man’s eyebrows, or you might notice a quick eyebrow flash, where one eyebrow goes up quickly and then comes back down.
 Some men do this intentionally, but it can also be a subconscious sign of his interest in dating and attraction to someone.

-Men do not lick their lips as women do, or use makeup to make their eyes appear bright, large, and inviting, but they may part their lips briefly when they make eye contact with a woman that they are attracted to.
+Men do not lick their lips as women do, or use makeup to make their eyes appear bright, large, and inviting, but they may part their lips briefly when they make eye contact with a woman.
+When this occurs, it implies that such a man is attracted to women.
 This could be prolonged or brief and usually accompanies eye contact or some other indication of attraction to the other person.

 Flared nostrils and open expression in a man's face is a sure sign that he is fully engaged in an interaction in the dating scene.
 Flared nostrils and accompanying open expression indicate that a man is very interested in the conversation or what is going on between him and the other person.
-Flared nostrils can also be a sign of physical, sexual attraction.
+Flared nostrils can also be a sign of attraction (physical and sexual).
 This is usually a subconscious body language attraction impulse, and is unlikely to turn into a willful manipulation of one’s nostrils.

 Stand with Hands On Hips

 A man who stands with his hands on his hips is likely very attracted to the woman he is talking to.
 This may be an example of conscious or subconscious body language.
 The hands on the hips present an open view of his body, as sort of an invitation to others frequenting the dating scene, and can be zeroed in on someone he finds particularly compelling.
 His hands may be pointed toward his penis for emphasis, or could be used to frame the general groin area to invite a closer look.
-Another similar sign of attraction is sitting with legs open, or adjusting himself while standing.
+Another similar sign showing that a man is physically attracted to someone is sitting with legs open, or adjusting himself while standing.

 Gender Neutral Body Language Attraction